paulranum11/SPLiT-Seq_demultiplexing/README.md

 - The largest result .fastq file "ATTCGCAACCACA-GACTACACAGAAA-TGGAACAAGTGGCC.fastq" contained 2,896,422 individual reads

 # Latest Updates
+- Feb-09-2019 - Support for random hexamer primers was added.
+When `-c` is `true` random hexamer reads will be detected and added to the cell from which they originate.
 - Jan-16-2019 - HUGE update to dramatically increase speed.
 STEP1 and STEP2 were completely rewritten to make use of hashing and python dictionaries.
 Big thanks to Charlie Whitmore for making this possible!
 - Dec-18-2018 - Added support for reads containing sequencing errors.
 The number of permissible errors is defined by the user using -e 'number' (default = 1).
 - Nov-25-2018 - Speed was dramatically improved through modifications to the matepair identification step.